The "Blue-Eyed Tri " Thing

 I guess I am just saddened to see so many breeders now breeding for something like "blue-eyed" dogs over all other traits.
 Some are big volume breeders with dozens or more dogs, some just breed anything that is blue-eyed and don't worry about any other qualities or health testing, and only a rare few actually seem to be working toward sound and healthy dogs who also carry that or other physical traits they find appealing.
 Some of those volume or "blue-eyed" breeders also charge thousands of dollars for a puppy that may not even be from sound parents.
 (By sound I mean physically and mentally, having good temperaments.)
 That can mean puppy buyers pay a lot of money for puppies that may have challenging personalities or inherited health problems.
 It's not that blue eyed dogs have a higher incidence of such things, but that some lines that carry that trait may also have those issues.
 So if a breeder is not assessing the WHOLE dog, only breeding it because it's blue eyed, they may also be producing puppies who have less than ideal qualities in other areas.

 So I urge you as a prospective puppy buyer to always do your research into any breeder you consider buying from.
 Make sure they really are doing the best they can for the breed and the dogs.
 It is best not to just pick a puppy based on one physical quality.
 Ask to see copies of health testing and to meet the dogs in person, and see how they react and interact with other dogs and people.
 Ask how the dogs are out in public and in new situations away from familiar environments.
 Dogs who live in kennels all their lives may adjust there and seem okay, but not have sound temperaments to be able to function out in public.
 Ask why a particular breeding was done, what the good and bad qualities in each parent was and what the breeder hoped to accomplish with the breeding.
 A good breeder can answer all those questions thoroughly.
 If they tell you they just wanted to produce a lot of blue-eyed puppies to sell and that was the only reason, it may be wise to keep shopping.
-I know personally that some of the lines that carry this trait also carry health and temperament problems.
+If they routinely price their "BET" puppies higher than brown eyed littermates, that's a huge clue as to the focus of their program and I would avoid them.
+I know from first hand experience that some of the lines that carry this trait also carry health and temperament problems.
 You CAN get healthy, sound dogs with this trait though, so just shop wisely and take your time making a decision.

 Okay, enough of the serious stuff.
 I thought I would explain to the new Aussie fancier a little about this interesting trait.
 It is a recessive, though not a simple dominant/recessive trait.
-I have seen blue eyes come from brown-eyed parents in this and other breeds, and two blue eyed parents can produce brown eyed offspring.
+I have seen blue eyes come from brown-eyed parents in this and other breeds such as the Siberian Husky, and two blue eyed parents can produce brown eyed offspring.
 Since I find color genetics fascinating, I have tracked this genetic trait along with many others I am interested in (such as those for various color traits, as well as traits for behavior and structural qualities.)
 In the general population of Aussies, having blue-eyed solid dogs (tricolor, bicolor or self colored solid dogs) is pretty rare.
-You may see thousands of brown-eyed tri pups before finding a blue-eyed tri one.
+You may see hundreds of brown-eyed tri pups before finding a blue-eyed tri one.
 In lines that carry it the trait does reproduce somewhat reliably so it will seem less rare.
+(And of course with the dozens of "BET" breeders cranking out pups, it's not rare any more anyway.)
 Some bloodlines seem to be very strong for the trait, and others seem to have it occur a lot more sporadically and it may show up only every few generations.
 Brown-eyed relatives of blue-eyed tri dogs could produce the trait, but not nearly as regularly or reliably as their blue-eyed relatives.

 As with any single physical trait, it is just a small part of the big picture of what makes up this amazing breed.
 Don't forget to keep that in mind.
 A good Aussie can come in any color!